planemanner/PDM/README.md

 - For clarity and better readibility, I modified variable names and integrated modules.
 - Since num_timesteps_cond is always set to '1', all related legacy code blocks are removed.
 - Redundant or legacy parts are removed.
+# Note
+- In current version, the autoencoder is not VQ-VAE.
+It is conventional variational auto-encoder.
+  - So, unlike original Stable Diffusion model, the autoencoder is trained without EMA update.
+  - The Wavelet layers will be applied soon.

 # Requirements
 - Python version : > 3.9